-Join Tom Green for an in-depth discussion in this video Challenge: Zoom an image, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Challenge: Zoom an image, part of Principle for UX Design.

 (zooming music)…- [Voiceover] In this challenge…what we are going to do is to apply…everything you have learned in this chapter.…That includes animation, transitions and of course easing.…And here's what you're going to create.…The user's gonna click on this little hamburger menu here…and when he or she clicks on it,…you notice it changes to an arrow…and this text sort of bounces in.…And when you click on the arrow…it changes back to the hamburger menu.…The other thing to pay attention to…is that the background color of…the first art board is of course blue.…